-With its convenient links to the capital, Ardingly International Antiques and Collectors Fair is a truly cosmopolitan antique event.
-Because it is located only one hour away from London, 12 miles from Gatwick and only 90 minutes from Dover, this fair is a hot spot for local and national dealers and buyers who regularly attend the largest IACF event in the south of England.
+With its convenient links to the capital, Ardingly International Antiques and Collectors Fair is a truly cosmopolitan antiques event.
+Because it is located only one hour away from London, 12 miles from Gatwick, and only 90 minutes from Dover, this fair is a hot spot for local and national dealers and buyers who regularly attend the largest IACF event in the south of England.

 #3 Autumn Flea Markets in Europe: Bruges Zandfeesten (Belgium)

-Considered one of Flanders’ largest antiques and second-hand market, the Bruges Zandfeesten attracts hundreds of vendors, and thousand of bargain-hunters from far and wide.
+Considered one of Flanders’ largest antiques and second-hand market, the Bruges Zandfeesten attracts hundreds of vendors and thousands of bargain-hunters from far and wide.
 The overall venue spreads over a couple of miles, from Het Zand, to Beursplein and the adjacent Koning Albertpark.